 Our synchronization mechanism improves the security of synchronization process by allowing nodes request blocks from multiple high-quality nodes.
 In SWIB, nodes with higher stability are more likely to maintain the latest blockchain, and have lower risk of sending faulty blockchain information.
 The synchronization mechanism allows new nodes to request a part of blockchain information from multiple high-quality nodes.
 This will reduce the risk that a node transmits error blockchain information to mislead new nodes.
 Once a node transmits error information, the receiving node can immediately detect it through blockchain information received from other nodes.
 The new node can request the of blockchain information from other trustworthy nodes to ensure the receipt of correct blockchain information.

 The synchronization mechanism can reduce the burden of nodes in synchronization process.
 It is a huge burden for a node to transmit a large number of blocks.
 The node consumes large transmitting power and transmitting time to complete this transmission.
 Actually, all consensus nodes have obligation to response for the request of blockchain information.
 In our mechanism, nodes are allowed to request a part of blockchain information from multiple nodes.
-For the requested nodes, the transmit power consumption and transmitting latency will be reduced greatly.
-Thus, this mechanism decreases the burden of a single requested node.
+For the requested nodes, the transmit power consumption Thus, this mechanism decreases the burden of a single requested node.(缺乏算法伪代码)

 Protocol Analysis

 In this section, we will analyze the performance and security of SWIB.
 The performance is analyzed in terms of consensus success probability and consensus latency.
-The security is analyzed in terms of consensus security, random generation security, and attack resistance.
+The security is analyzed in terms of consensus security, random generation security, and attack resistance.(安全性分析放在性能分析的前面)

 5.1 Performance